up9inc/mockintosh/README.md

 ## About

 We aim for cloud-native/microservices, so the main case is many mocks running at once.
-Also, we aim for small Docker image size, and small RAM requirement.
+Also, we aim for small Docker image size, and less memory requirement.

 Today's services are all about performance, so we offer special features for performance/reliability testing (see [this section](#performancechaos-profiles)).